-The progress and findings associated with the annual Assessment of Student Learning are documented and reported at the end of each academic year in an Annual Report.
-GRCC now uses WEAVEonline to warehouse the Assessment of Student Learning information and findings and to generate reports.
+The progress and findings associated with the annual Assessment of Student Learning are documented and reported at the end of each academic year in Academic Departments Annual Report and Faculty Performance Evaluations (FPEs)

 Assessment of student learning is best described as an “ongoing process aimed at understanding and improving student learning.
 Assessment involves:

 - Setting appropriate criteria and high expectations for learning quality; systematically gathering, analyzing, and interpreting evidence to determine how well performance matches those expectations and standards;

 - Using the resulting information to document, explain, and improve performance.